 Develop Yourself Artistically

-In this module you will be developing your own ideas and studying the work of others to stimulate your own conceptual and technical skills and consider intellectual property implications.
-You will explore and use technology to expand your own practice, identify industry networks and events to generate work opportunities and promote yourself as an artist.
+In this module, you will be developing your own ideas and studying the work of others to stimulate your own conceptual and technical skills and consider intellectual property implications.
+You will explore and use technology to expand your own practice, identify industry networks and events to generate work opportunities, and promote yourself as an artist.
 This will include considerations for an exhibition and all associated promotional material, artist statements and PR requirements.
-You will investigate and present a body of work using a range of visual communication modes and media to engage a target audience of your choosing and seek to evaluate how this theory impacts on your own creative practice.
+You will investigate and present a body of work using a range of visual communication modes and media to engage a target audience of your choosing and seek to evaluate how this theory impacts your own creative practice.

 Final Body of Work - Portfolio and Area of Specialisation

 In this module, you will be building your final body of work as a portfolio in your area of interest.
 You will combine everything you have learned so far to create an industry standard series of images.
 You will consider your target audience for this body of work and a variety of means of displaying your images online.
 This will include a website and social media considerations.
 You will investigate how visual communication engages your target audience and how you will apply visual communication theories to your photo images.
 You will explore presentation layouts for your portfolio and consult with relevant people when developing these layout options.
 You will develop your presentation concept using critical thinking skills.
 You will refine how the presentation will work and explore the production budget, time frames and workflow plans while considering the objectives and copyright requirements.
 You may need to address technical challenges that arise during this process.
 You will then present your own creative work that stylistically suits your genre and seek feedback on your body of work.
 You will also develop systems to identify to future presentations and business opportunities.